Islamic Online University

 The University participated in the MoodleMoot New Delhi 2016 conference where a case study on the University’s usage of Moodle was presented by Mr. Farhan Karmali, Lecturer, College of Information Technology, Islamic Online University.

 IOU reached another milestone in April, 2016, by conducting over 46,000 live classes over the internet from 2010 till date.

 Over the years, the IOU has concluded and signed various memorandums of understanding with international universities and higher education institutions, which can be viewed in detail on our Accreditation page.

-The IOU has demonstrated its continuous commitment to spreading beneficial knowledge by progressing from providing absolutely free certificate and diploma level courses to tuition-free accredited BA and MA degrees in various fields of study.
+The IOU has demonstrated its ongoing commitment to spread beneficial knowledge by evolving from providing free certificate and diploma level courses to now offering tuition-free accredited BA and MA degrees in various fields of study.
 The University is making higher education easily affordable worldwide for the benefit of individuals, communities and humanity in general.
 Free tuition for all students provides equal access to an education that few could afford if they were to attend traditional institutions of higher learning around the world.